GoogleCloudPlatform/wordpress-plugins/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+* Use a default 30 second timeout for URLFetch requests.
+* Use auto loading for GAE SDK.
+* Use CloudStorageTools::getPublicUrl() for Cloud Storage URLs so that they work correctly on the development server.
+* Add support for serving uploaded media files over HTTPs.

 = 1.3 =
 * Add support for importing a WDX file from Google Cloud Storage into the site.